milkreator/programming/advprog_2020_07/3_stacks/README.md

 you realize that defining code in a class can serve different kinds of roles within a program.
 For example, a class might define a "thing."
 The `Player` class above is a good example of that.
-However, classes can also be used to describe a "behavior."
-This is closely coupled to the idea of defining an "interface".
+However, classes can also be used to **describe a "behavior."**  This is closely coupled to the idea of **defining an "interface"**.
 For example, you might define a class like this:

 ```